As Time Stands Still, ADHD Treatment Is in Almost Constant Flux

 - 15% have stopped taking medication or reduced dosage

-- 20% made other changes such as exercising more frequently or eating an ADHD diet
+- 20% made other changes such as exercising more frequently or eating ADHD-friendly foods

 You’ll notice that the above adds up to far more than 100%.
 This is because, just as ADHD does not exist in isolation, neither does ADHD treatment.
 As pandemic worry spiked, many readers added a new or increased the dosage of an existing anxiety medication.
 Many also began taking melatonin or a stronger sleeping medication due persistent and stress-related sleep problems.